Androgynous Clothing For All Body Shapes & Types

 Thanks to the 90s fashion craze, the label grew until it became a brand of its own, finally having its official launch in 1994.

 The label isn’t particularly concerned with gender norms, gender identity, or any constructs around gender, for that matter.

 Yet, it is positioned between the womenswear brand Pleats Please and its menswear counterpart Homme Plissé.

-Pleats Please Issey Miyake has many gender-free flattering shapes for every budget and every taste.
+Pleats Please by Issey Miyake offers endless gender-free flattering shapes for every budget and taste.

 The garments are made with a unique “garment pleating” technique where the materials develop from a single thread, and pleats are added after sewing the clothes into shape.

-The brand’s creation are super functional; no need to dry-clean, can be folded to a compact size for easy storage and carrying.
+The brand’s creations are super functional; no need to dry-clean, and can be folded to a compact size for easy storage and carrying.

-Also, the designs are versatil, making them suitable for all kind of daily settings.
+Also, the designs are versatile, making them suitable for all kinds of daily settings.

 Comfortable and beautiful, Pleats Please Issey Miyake’s clothes reflect Issey Miyake’s fundamental concept: